 What is MCT oil?
-Learn more about this beneficial saturated fat, 3 ways to use MCT Oil, and how to Incorporate MCT Oil into Your Daily diet.
-This Includes health benefits of MCT oil, recipes to try, plus quality MCT oil supplements.
-You’ll love the butter-less iced bulletproof coffee latte recipe!
+Learn more about this beneficial saturated fat and how to incorporate MCT into your daily diet.
+Plus, learn about the healthy benefits, get some recipes to try, including a butter-less iced bulletproof coffee latte recipe!

 Just letting you know this 3 Ways to Use MCT Oil post was originally published in Spring 2014.
 I updated the content to be more relevant with new research and updated the recipes.
 Now I am republishing it for you today in partnership with NOW® MCT oil!
 I hope you enjoy and please feel free to comment with questions or suggestions!
 Thank you for following Cotter Crunch Y’all!

 MCT oil.
 It’s the new craze, isn’t it?
 Well, at least that’s what I’ve been seeing since 2015 and what I’ve been asked about over and over again.
 What is MCT oil?
 Why is it so good for us?
 How should we use MCT oil?
 Etc. Etc. Etc.

 I will be quite honest, it can be confusing.
 All this good fat versus saturated fat talk.
 I am pretty sure our society is confused as well; Fat has been used in such a negative way for the past 20 years.
 But there’s hope!
 Yes!
 All we need is a little clarification and explanation.